 Up until May 1990, there had been reports of a ghostly number seven bus in Cambridge Gardens in Notting Hill Gate, W10.
 Without lights on, nor anyone at the wheel, the bus apparition was spotted on a number of occasions around 1:15 am during May time.
 It would cause drivers to swerve to avoid a collision and then the bus would suddenly disappear without a trace.
 Fatal accidents have taken place due to this, such as a motorist who was killed in 1934 on the exact spot where the bus is said to appear.

 If ghost stories are your thing, The London Ghost Bus Tour is a theatrical sightseeing tour which provides a piece of comedy horror theatre on board a classic 1960s Routemaster bus.
 From the Houses of Parliament and Westminster Abbey over to St. Paul's Cathedral and the Tower of London, you can see the city's darker side and learn about the ghosts of London and the grisly skeletons it's cupboards.

-A die cast metal red London double decker bus model is one of the most classic toys that comes to mind and a perfect idea for a gift from the city or a memento of one's travels.
+A die-cast metal red London double decker bus model is one of the most classic toys that come to mind and a perfect idea for a gift from the city or a memento of one's travels.
 But it doesn't stop there, there is a whole bunch of red bus memorabilia to choose from, including stoneware mugs, teapots, fridge magnets, keyrings, stationery, jewellery, T shirts, clocks, snow globes, moneyboxes and much more!